al-kutub/every-marketplace/plugins/compounding-engineering/commands/plan.md

 - [ ] Acceptance criteria are measurable
 - [ ] Add names of files in pseudo code examples and todo lists
 - [ ] Add an ERD mermaid diagram if applicable for new model changes
+- [ ] `docs/tasks.csv` created with 1-1 parity to implementation plan
+- [ ] Task numbers match implementation plan headings exactly
+- [ ] All dependencies correctly specified in CSV
+- [ ] CSV validated for circular dependencies and missing fields

 ## Output Format